MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/demo-environment.md

 ## Add Dynamics 365 Sales Professional

-Once you have a Microsoft 365 demo account as described in [To get a demo environment based on Microsoft 365 content packs](#to-get-a-demo-environment-based-on-microsoft-365-content-packs), you can use the admin account to also sign up for a trial of Dynamics 365 Sales Professional.
+Once you have a Microsoft 365 demo account as described in [Get a demo environment based on Microsoft 365 content packs](#get-a-demo-environment-based-on-microsoft-365-content-packs), you can use the admin account to also sign up for a trial of Dynamics 365 Sales Professional.
 With the Dynamics 365 Sales Professional trial, you can demo the integration of the Sales app and [!INCLUDE [prod_short](../includes/prod_short.md)].

 > [!TIP]
 > Integration between Business Central and Sales happens through Dataverse.
 Learn more at [Integrating with Dynamics 365 Sales](/dynamics365/business-central/admin-prepare-dynamics-365-for-sales-for-integration) in the business functionality content.

 ### To add Dynamics 365 Sales Professional to your Microsoft 365 demo account

-1. In a dedicated browser window, sign in as the admin account for the Microsoft demo account that you created in the [To get a demo environment based on Microsoft 365 content packs](#to-get-a-demo-environment-based-on-microsoft-365-content-packs) section.
+1. In a dedicated browser window, sign in as the admin account for the Microsoft demo account that you created in the [Get a demo environment based on Microsoft 365 content packs](#get-a-demo-environment-based-on-microsoft-365-content-packs) section.
 Learn more in the [Use profiles in Microsoft Edge](#use-profiles-in-microsoft-edge) section.

 1. Visit [Microsoft Dynamics 365 Sales Professional marketing page](https://dynamics.microsoft.com/sales/professional/), select **Try for free**, and then follow the guidance in the steps to add the Sales trial to your account.